-The Parent Company's registered address is JY Campos Centre (JYCC), 9th Avenue corner 30th Street, Bonifacio Global City, Taguig City.
+The Parent Company's registered address is JY Campos Centre 9th Avenue corner 30th Street, Bonifacio Global City, Taguig City, Philippines.

-The Parent Company and its subsidiaries (collectively referred to as the "Company") are all incorporated in the Philippines.
+The Parent Company and its subsidiaries (collectively referred to as the "Group") are all incorporated in the Philippines.
 The principal activities of the Parent Company's subsidiaries are as follows:

-Effectiv held l e equity by DMPI Name of subsidiary Principal Place of Business of Principal Activities April 30, 2021 April 30, 2020 Philippines Packing Management Services Corporation (PPMSC) Philippines Administer intellectual property assets, management, logistics and support services 100% 100% Del Monte Txanton Distribution Inc. (DMTDI) Philippines Trading, selling and distributing food, beverages and other related products 40% 40%
+ctive equit by DMPI - Principal Place of of July 31 , A April 30, A April 30, Name of subsidiary Business Principal Activities 2022 2022 2021 Philippines Packing Management Services Corporation (PPMSC) Philippines Own and administer intellectual property assets; management, logistics and support services 100% 100% 100% Del Monte Txanton Distribution Inc. (DMTDI) Philippines Trading, selling and distributing food, beverages and other related products 40% 40% 40%